-Prior to your procedure, a topical anesthetic cream can be applied to the area to be treated.
-You can also choose to have a local anesthetic injection.
-For wrinkle treatments, pain relief is not required by all patients; however it can be easily arranged at your request and is recommended.
+Before your procedure, a local anesthetic injection or a topical anesthetic cream can be applied to the area being treated.
+For wrinkle treatments, pain relief is not required by all patients; but can be easily arranged at your request and is recommended.

-Immediately after the treatment, you can expect a slight redness, swelling, tenderness and an itching sensation in the treated area.
-This is a normal result of the injection.
-The discomfort is temporary and generally disappears in a few days.
+Immediately after treatment, you can expect a slight redness, swelling, tenderness and itching sensation in the treated area, which is a normal result of the injection.
+Discomfort is temporary and generally disappears in a few days.
 When it comes to lip augmentation, the swelling may last longer.
 Some patients experience swelling for about a week.

 During this time, the lips may look somewhat uneven.
 This means that the result directly after the treatment should not be regarded as the final result.
-If the discomfort continues or if other reactions occur, you should contact Dr. Garramone’s office.
-A touch-up treatment within 2-4 weeks after the initial treatment may be necessary to achieve an optimal correction.
+If discomfort continues or if other reactions occur, you should contact Dr. Garramone’s office.
+A touch-up treatment within 2-4 weeks after the initial treatment may be necessary for optimal correction.

 After Treatment – Please Note the Following: